-The responsibility for developing, coordinating, and communicating these schedules rests with the Senior Associate Dean of Academic Affairs in coordination with the Curriculum Committee.
-Students should regularly check exam schedules on Blackboard and in emails to ensure they have the most recent information.
+The responsibility for developing, coordinating, and communicating these schedules rests with the Senior Associate Dean of Academic Affairs in coordination with the Curriculum and Assessment Department.
+Students should regularly check exam schedules on the Google calendar and on the schedules posted in each course in Canvas to ensure they have the most recent information.